gabriela-framework/gabriela/docs/README.md

 A *definition*, in its basic form, consists of a **name** and an **init** function that is a factory for our service.
 This function has to return an object of some kind, be it a function object or an object literal.
-If you don't return either of those values, an error will be thrown.
+If you don't return either of these values, an error will be thrown.

 ````javascript
 const basicDefinition = {